AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

 that don't arrive dynamically and gives teams the ability to model assets in a way that reflects their own organizational or project structure.
 This is an ability most historians do not support.

-The UNS structure can follow a rigid standard like [ISA-95](https://www.isa.org/standards-and-publications/isa-standards/isa-95-standard), or a more flexible project-defined hierarchy.
+The UNS structure can follow a rigid standard like <a href="https://www.isa.org/standards-and-publications/isa-standards/isa-95-standard" target="_blank">ISA-95</a>, or a more flexible project-defined hierarchy.
 Because AnyLog treats the UNS as a type of metadata, both approaches can coexist — a dynamically generated namespace can be extended or paralleled with additional user-defined context.